nioo-knaw/PhyloFunDB/README.md

 cutoff_dm: cut off for distance matrix (in general, 0.25 is good enough)
 framebot_db: false if there is no framebot reference database, otherwise, true
 update: false, as you want to create a new dabatase
+mindate: only when you want to update the database
+maxdate: only when you want to update the database
+path_to_tree: "only when you want to update the database"
+path_to_seqs: "only when you want to update the database"
+path_to_db: "only when you want to update the database"
+path_to_tax: "only when you want to update the database"

 ```
 **5.** Check if the config file is correct and which steps will be run